beefyfinance/beefy-blog/content/articles/beefy-makes-cronos-the-10th-chain.en.md

 This might not come as a surprise.
 The best way to get money into Cronos (and into these vaults) is through Crypto.com.
 All you need to do is have your tokens on your Crypto.com account, and withdraw to an external wallet.
 The process is super straight-forward and if you run into any trouble, you can head over to our [Discord server](https://discord.gg/DRw3wCdP).
 Under the #cronos channel you will find a pinned message with a Step by Step tutorial guiding you to the whole process.
 Have in mind that you will need a KYC account to take this approach.

 In that channel you will also find other decentralized alternatives, like [Anyswap](https://anyswap.exchange/bridge) or [Elk](https://anyswap.exchange/#/router).

+### Learn more about the chain

+Do you wanna learn more about Cronos and Beefy?
+We will be guests on a Twitter Space hosted next week in [Cronos Twitter account](https://twitter.com/cronos_chain) so make sure to follow them.